VE7LTX/VE7LTX/README.md

-# Welcome to the Diagonal Thinking HQ! 👋
-Embracing Growth and Innovation...

 ## About Me 🚀
 Hey there!
 I'm Matthew Schafer, commonly known as Matt.
 I wear many hats including Telecom Specialist, Red Seal Electrician, Sales Professional, AI Enthusiast, and much more.